MIXED MEDIA ARTIST

 His combined skill of the traditional application of art in painting and graphic design has been the vehicle in which Saul's creative versatility has demonstrated his intense imagery in his portfolio called MODERNO.
 He has utilized the label for his entire works to advocate his Latino roots through the visual arts and philanthropy.

 He has attended College of the Sequoias and received his Associate of Arts in Liberal Arts with an emphasis in Arts and Humanities.
-He is an undergraduate art student at the University of California, Santa Cruz, where his study focuses on Studio Practice.
-Saul’s research focuses on introducing the sciences and arts as a collective.
+He is a recent graduate from the University of California, Santa Cruz, where his study focused on Studio Art Practice while earning his Bachelor's degree.
+His research emphasizes manual and digitals methods to bridge Art and Science through archives and design.
 His goal is to share his artistic knowledge, continue to higher education, and receive his Master’s degree in Art.